-Statement of Financial Performance for the year ended
+Name of Business Statement of Financial Performance for the year ended...

 \$ \$

-Service Fee revenue xxxx
+Service Fee revenue хххх

 Other income

 Commission income XXXX

 Discount received XXXX

-Gain on sale of non-current assets XXXX
+Gain on sale of non-current assets 1 xxxx

-Rent income XXXX XXXX
+Rent income xxxx xxxx

-less: Other expenses
+less: Other expenses 3

 Impairment loss on trade receivables XXXX

-Depreciation of fixtures and fittings XXXX
+Depreciation of fixtures and fittings 2 xxxx

-Depreciation of office equipment XXXX
+Depreciation of office equipment 2 хххх

-Depreciation of motor vehicles xxxx
+Depreciation of motor vehicles 2 xxxx

-Interest XXXX
+Interest xxxx

 Insurance XXXX

-Loss on sale of non-current assets XXXX
+Loss on sale of non-current assets 1 xxxx

 Motor vehicle expenses xxxx

 Office expenses xxxx

 Rent and rates xxxx

-Wages and salaries XXXX xxxx
+Wages and salaries xxxx xxxx

-Profit for the year XXXX
+Profit for the year xxxx

 Either one of these items will appear if only one asset was sold during the year.
 The depreciation amounts may be aggregated and presented as one figure.
 It is not required to classify expenses by function.
 The above statement does not show all the income and expense items covered in this syllabus.